The other day I walked into a fast-food restaurant looking for a quick bite, but I froze when I went up to the counter to order.

 Find a financial advisor who’ll stick with you for the long haul and help you stay on track even when times are tough.
-If you don’t have an advisor, we can put you in touch with an experienced, trustworthy investing pro in your area who has earned our recommendation for great advice and excellent service.
+If you don’t have an advisor, we can put you in touch with an experienced investing pro in your area.

 Chris Hogan is a #1 national best-selling author, dynamic speaker and financial expert.
 For more than a decade, Hogan has served at Ramsey Solutions, spreading a message of hope to audiences across the country as a financial coach and Ramsey Personality.
 Hogan challenges and equips people to take control of their money and reach their financial goals, using The Chris Hogan Show, his national TV appearances, and live events across the nation.
 His second book, Everyday Millionaires: How Ordinary People Built Extraordinary Wealth—And How You Can Too is based on the largest study of millionaires ever conducted.
 You can follow Hogan on Twitter and Instagram at @ChrisHogan360 and online at chrishogan360.com or facebook.com/chrishogan360.